Butter (song): Release and promotion

 On April 5, 2021, days after the release of their Japanese single "Film Out", it was revealed that BTS would release a new song in May.
 However, Big Hit Music announced that "we will reveal our artists' plans after they are finalized".
 On April 26, the single's title and release date were announced in an hour-long YouTube live stream of an animated stick of butter melting.
 The video featured a countdown with kitchen sounds in the background, and the text "Butter" and "May 21, 2021" appeared at the end of the stream.
 The livestream amassed over 12.8 million views.
-Concept photos and video teasers for the song, set to be BTS' second English-language single, were shared through the band's official social media in the weeks following.
+Concept photos and video teasers for the song, set to be BTS's second English-language single, were shared through the band's official social media in the weeks following.
 They held a global press conference one hour after the single's release.

 BTS appeared as the first guests on Big Hit's new exclusive Melon Station radio series, BigHit Music Record, on May 21 to introduce "Butter" and participate in a Q&A with fans.
 The single impacted American contemporary hit radio stations on May 25.
 On May 27, Big Hit announced the release of a house bass electro-dance remix of the song, "Butter (Hotter Remix)", as a thank-you to fans for their support.
 The announcement was accompanied by new teaser photos for the remix—seven solo shots and one group—featuring a different concept to the original teasers.
 The remix and its music video premiered globally on all streaming platforms at midnight on May 28.
 New remixes succeeded the release of the "Hotter" version in the weeks following.

 The CD single of "Butter" includes "Permission to Dance", a song written by Ed Sheeran, Johnny McDaid, Steve Mac, and Jenna Andrews and produced by Mac, Stephen Kirk, and Andrews.
 Released on July 9, it also includes instrumental versions of both songs.

 Megan Thee Stallion claimed that her label 1501 Certified Entertainment attempted to block the remix release which featured her.
 Stallion stated that the label's CEO Carl Crawford did not approve of the track because "it would not be good for her career."
 Stallion sought help from a Texas court.
 The remix was ultimately released as planned on August 27.